amazon-ion/ion-docs/_books/ion-1-1/src/modules/local_modules.md

 ```

 Local modules inherit their spec version from the enclosing scope.
-Unlike shared modules, local modules have no content version.
 Local modules automatically have access to modules previously declared in their enclosing scope using `module` or `import`.

 ### Examples